adgellida/chocolateyautomaticpackages/ReadMe.md

 * My mistake, I'm human, not perfect.
 * I don't have a system 100% autonomous for all packages, so I've to update manually a few packages, specially prerelease versions.
 * Author doesn't update the version number on his web or on the web where I found the version isn't updated.
-* Place where are version and installer is changed, so the package doesn't works.
+* Place where are version and installer is changed, so the package doesn't works or choco not push an updated version.

-Package with error
+Packages with errors

 * driver genius.
 Server not responding.

 Advices

-* 05/11/13 - By now this repo has only stable versions, prerelease versions will be on the next chocolateyautomaticpackagesbeta repo.
+* 05/11/13 - By now this repo has only stable versions, prerelease versions will be on the next chocolateyautomaticpackagesbeta repo when I've time.